allegheny-computer-science-203-s2021/CodeOfConduct/conduct.md

     * Demonstrate continuous engagement with tasks.
     * Raise a disagreeing opinion in a respectful manner.
     * Respond to ideas, not the person presenting them.
+    * listen and understand what they are trying to communicate.

 * Unacceptable Conduct (U):
   * Members shall not